aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Run `brew doctor` afterwards to make sure brew does not see any issues with current installed packages.

-## Upgrading to the latest PHP homebrew installation
+## Upgrading to the latest PHP Homebrew installation

 If you already have a PHP version installed, you can run `brew upgrade php` to upgrade to the latest released PHP version.